OpenZeppelin/starter-kit-gsn/README.md

-# OpenZeppelin Starter Kit Tutorial
+# OpenZeppelin GSN Starter Kit Tutorial

-An OpenZeppelin Starter Kit Tutorial containing React, OpenZeppelin SDK, OpenZeppelin Contracts, Truffle and Infura.
+An OpenZeppelin Starter Kit Tutorial containing React, OpenZeppelin SDK, OpenZeppelin Contracts, Gas Station Network, Truffle and Infura.

-This kit comes with everything you need to start using upgradeable Smart contracts inside your applications.
-It also includes all the configuration required to deploy to different networks.
+OpenZeppelin GSN Starter Kit comes with everything you need to start using Gas Station Network contracts inside your applications.
+It also includes all the GSN Providers & Web3 connectors that you need to abstract gas for your users.

-In addition to the contents included in the [vanilla Starter Kit](https://github.com/OpenZeppelin/starter-kit/blob/master/README.md), this kit contains a step-by-step tutorial on how to use the OpenZeppelin SDK to develop your decentralized application.
+In addition to the contents included in the [vanilla Starter Kit](https://github.com/OpenZeppelin/starter-kit/blob/master/README.md), this kit contains a step-by-step tutorial on how to enable Gas Station Network for a simple Counter Contract.

 ## Requirements